seancheung/kuconfig/README.md

 require('kuconfig/override')
 ```

+> For esmodule style use `import config from 'kuconfig/override.js'` instead

 In this mode, the `config/default.json` is loaded, followed by `config/xxx.json`(where `xxx` is equal to `process.env.NODE_ENV`).
 Then a deep merge of those two objects happends.

 _src/default.json_